Slaton, Texas: Major roads and highways

+Railroads

+A major yard of the BNSF Railway is located in Slaton.
+The South Plains Lamesa Railroad's railpark offers car storage and transloading for, among other commodities, wind turbine components.

 Special events

 The Caprock Classic Car Club Show and Cruise takes place every third Saturday in July.
 The annual event showcases classic and refurbished cars and trucks.
 Set up around the town square, the event includes music, arts and crafts, food, and more www.slatonchamberofcommerce.org.
 The July 4th Festival takes place at the Slaton Park, where area musicians perform on an outdoor stage.
 The park is filled with games, rides, food, and more.
 The South Plains Air Show is a biannual event taking place the first weekend of June in odd-number years.
 Hosted by the Texas Air Museum Caprock Chapter, the show takes place at the City of Slaton/Larry T. Neal Memorial Airport.
 Re-enactments and aerobatic performances are scheduled www.thetexasairmuseum.org.
 The St. Joseph Sausage Fest is put on every October by St. Joseph's Catholic School.
 The event has been held annually since 1969 and is the school's primary fundraiser.
 Volunteers make 8,000–9,500 pounds of sausage to sell at the weekend-long event.